HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-20][Active] https://github.com/RustAudio/deepspeech-rs - The library is open source and performs Speech-To-Text completely offline.
 They provide pretrained models for English.
 It binds to https://github.com/mozilla/DeepSpeech.
 [2019-10-22][Died] https://github.com/AtheMathmo/rusty-machine -Rusty-machine is a general purpose machine learning library implemented entirely in Rust.
 It aims to combine speed and ease of use - without requiring a huge number of external dependencies.
 [2019-10-22][Died] https://github.com/AtheMathmo/rulinalg - Rulinalg is a linear algebra library written in Rust that doesn't require heavy external dependencies.
 The goal of rulinalg is to provide efficient implementations of common linear algebra techniques in Rust.
 [2019-10-22][Died] https://github.com/AtheMathmo/rugrads - A proof of concept automatic differentiation library for Rust.
+This project began as a way for me to learn Rust and brush up on some less familiar machine learning algorithms and techniques.
+Now the project aims to provide a complete, easy to use, machine learning library for Rust.
+This library is still very much in early stages of development.
+Although there are a good number of algorithms many other things are missing.
+Rusty-machine is probably not the best choice for any serious projects - but hopefully that can change in the near future!
 [2019-10-22][Died] https://github.com/AtheMathmo/vision-rs - Access to computer vision benchmarking datasets in Rust.
 This library provides access to common machine learning benchmarking datasets.
 [2019-10-22][Active] https://github.com/arrayfire/arrayfire-rust - ArrayFire is a high performance library for parallel computing with an easy-to-use API.
 It enables users to write scientific computing code that is portable across CUDA, OpenCL and CPU devices.
 This project provides Rust bindings for the ArrayFire library. https://github.com/arrayfire/arrayfire: ArrayFire: a general purpose GPU library.
 [2019-10-22][Died] https://github.com/autumnai/leaf - Open Machine Intelligence Framework for Hackers.
 (GPU/CPU)